Research, development, and dissemination of educational approaches

 Social issues to be addressed

-In Japan, one in seven children live in poverty, and one in two children live in single-parent households. (*)
+In Japan, one in seven children lives in poverty.
+For single-parent households, this figure rises to one in two (*).

-At Osaka Municipal Ikuno Minami Elementary School (currently Tajima Minami Elementary and Junior High School), teachers who work with children on the ground have developed and put into practice "education for living."
-"Education for living" is an educational program for children to acquire the knowledge and values necessary to overcome life's difficulties such as poverty, inequality, and abuse.
-The program includes abuse prevention education (education on safety, security, and cleanliness, childcare experience, understanding of disabilities, etc.) and therapeutic education (life story work, children's rights education, career education, etc.).
-Through this education, children learn how to build relationships that are neither controlling nor dependent.
-In addition, efforts are being made to acquire the "ability to receive support" by learning rights and asking for and receiving support, and to form an identity by connecting one's past, present, and future.
+At Osaka Municipal Ikuno Minami Elementary School (now Tajima Minami Elementary and Junior High School), teachers who work with children on the ground have developed and put into practice the "Education for Living" program.
+"Education for Living" is an educational program for children to acquire the knowledge and values necessary to overcome life's difficulties, including poverty, inequality, and abuse.
+The program includes abuse prevention education (covering topics on safety, security, hygiene, childcare and parenting experiences, and disability awareness, etc.) and therapeutic education (incorporating life story work, children's rights education, and career education, etc.).
+Through this approach, children learn how to build relationships that are neither controlling nor dependent.
+They also develop the ability to seek and accept support - “help-seeking”, gain an understanding of their rights, and cultivate a sense of identity by connecting one’s past, present, and future.

 Project Representative